By the Way: Outtakes

 Many outtakes from the album have been released or exist.
 "Time" and a cover version of Dion and the Belmonts' "Teenager in Love" were released on the single "By the Way".
 "Body of Water", "Out of Range", "Someone" and "Rivers of Avalon" were all released on the single "The Zephyr Song".
 "Slowly Deeply", which was featured on the single "Universally Speaking", is an outtake from the Californication sessions.
-"Fortune Faded", a song originally recorded during the album sessions was later re-recorded in 2003 and released as a single along with the B-side, "Eskimo", another By the Way outtake.
+The single for "Can't Stop" also features an alternate mix of the song with higher harmonies and a clearer bass line.
 A cover version of the Ramones' "Havana Affair" was also recorded and later released in 2003 on We're a Happy Family: A Tribute to Ramones.
-The single for "Can't Stop" also features an alternate mix of the song with higher harmonies and a clearer bass line.
-In 2003, the band re-entered the studio to work on its Greatest Hits album.
-The sessions produced enough songs for a new album, many of which have gone unreleased.
-Of the songs released, "Bicycle Song" and "Runaway" were released in 2006 as bonus tracks on the iTunes release of By the Way.
+In 2003, the band re-entered the studio to work on their Greatest Hits album.
+"Fortune Faded", a song first performed live in 2001, was originally recorded and intended for By the Way however this version of the song was never officially released.
+The song was re-recorded with a different chorus and was released as a single to promote the Greatest Hits album and featured the B-side, "Eskimo", another By the Way outtake.
+The Greatest Hits sessions also produced enough songs for a new album, many of which have gone unreleased though some of the rough mixes have leaked to the internet.
+"Bicycle Song" and "Runaway" were officially released from those sessions in 2006 as bonus tracks on the iTunes release of By the Way even though neither song was originally recorded for the album.

 In August 2014, unreleased tracks from the album's recording sessions were leaked to the Internet.
 Many of the album's released songs and outtakes are in their earliest forms and feature improvised lyrics by Kiedis.
 The leak included three songs never heard before, including "Goldmine", "Fall Water" and "Rock & Roll", along with the original version of "Fortune Faded".
-Many of the songs are featured under their working titles (which prior to release were also mentioned in various interviews): Soul Train ("By the Way"), Coltraine ("The Zephyr Song"), I Would Die ("I Could Die For You"), Drone ("This is the Place"), Throw Away ("Throw Away Your Television"), Epic ("Venice Queen") and New Wave ("Rivers Of Avalon").
+Many of the songs on By the Way also had different working titles (which prior to release were also mentioned in various interviews): Soul Train ("By the Way"), Coltraine ("The Zephyr Song"), Choppy Funk ("Can't Stop"), I Would Die, The Most Beautiful Chords Ever ("I Could Die For You"), Wolverine, Drone ("This is the Place"), A Minor One ("Minor Thing"), Television, Trash Your Television and Throw Away ("Throw Away Your Television"), Don't Forget ("Don't Forget Me"), Lemon Trees on Mercury ("On Mercury"), The Loop Song ("Dosed"), Epic, Gloria's Epic ("Venice Queen") and New Wave ("Rivers Of Avalon").
 To date, "Strumming in D on J", a song assumed to be an instrumental jam and that Frusciante mentioned during pre-album release interviews, has never been released.
+"Upseen", another instrumental jam which was said to be 10 minutes long, has also never been released however it is speculated that this song could also have been another title for "Strumming in D on J".